View Murray NEALE's Notice on nzherald.co.nz and share memories

 |

 NEALE, Murray Clayton.
 14 May 1943 - 13 July 2020.
 Passed away peacefully, surrounded by his loving family, at Franklin Memorial Hospital, Waiuku.
 Dearly loved husband and soul mate of Margaret.
 Much loved Dad of Debbie and Scott, and Caryn.
 Adored Poppa of Jessica and Jordan, Tegan, Allanah and Ella.
 A patient sufferer at rest.
 Peace at last.
 So dearly loved, so sadly missed.
 Special thanks to the staff at Haematology, Middlemore Hospital and Franklin Memorial Hospital for their care of Murray.
-Funeral details to follow.
+A service to celebrate Murray's life will be held on Friday 17th July, at 11:00am at the Karaka War Memorial Hall, 319 Linwood Road, Karaka.